eth-lre/solving-biases/README.md

-# Cognitive Biases in Langauge Models
+# Cognitive Biases in Language Models
-This repository contains the code for the paper "Do Language Models Exhibit the Same Cognitive Biases in Problem Solving as Human Learners?" presented at ICML 2024.
+This repository contains the code for the paper "Do Language Models Exhibit the Same Cognitive Biases in Problem Solving as Human Learners?", presented at ICML 2024.

 ## Setup
 To install the required packages, run: